ARM-software/psa-arch-tests/secure-debug/platform/hosts/musca_b1/memw_pyocd/README.md

 Before executing the test suite on host, ensure that the following requirements are met:

-- Python 3.7.1 and above with pyOCD is installed
+- Python 3.7.1 and above with pyOCD is installed.
-- Debug probe is connected from the target to the host system via USB
+- Debug probe is connected from the target to the host system using a USB cable.
 - The target image is flashed onto the board.

 ## Build steps for target image

-The steps to build and flash the image for the musca-b1 hardware target are described in the psa-adac repository under the platforms/targets/musca-b1
+The steps to build and flash the image for the musca-b1 hardware target are described in the psa-adac repository in ports/targets/musca-b1/README.md.

 ## Build steps for host image